michaelsatumba/tip-calculator-app-main/README.md

 - Bootstrap
 - Mobile-first workflow
 - Vanilla JavaScript
-- MapBox

 ### What I learned

-I learned how to use MapBox and gathered more experience using google and stackoverflow to debug bugs.
+I re-learned how to use the DOM and gathered more experience using google and stackoverflow to debug bugs.

 <!-- Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge. -->